Trip to Konopiste Castle

 A 13th Century core with late 19th Century design certainly catches the eye.
 It has the third largest collection of armour in Europe and the walls are covered in antlers that show Ferdinand’s marksmanship skills.
 The castle museum collection contains the bullet that killed him.
 Konopiste Castle also has stunning English landscaped gardens and a beautiful rose garden during the summer.
 It’s easier to do Konopiste Castle as an organised tour and I’ve put an option below.

-Tour Tip: After you’ve explored Konopiste Castle then on your way back to Prague you stop for lunch at the Velkopopovicky Brewery the home of Kozel Beer and 1km from where I live.
+Tour Tip: The bike tour route means that after you’ve explored Konopiste Castle then on your way back to Prague you stop for lunch at the Velkopopovicky Brewery the home of Kozel Beer and 1km from where I live.
 Personally recommended.

 The Royal Connection